 So if something is unclear or sounds like you wouldn’t want to read it, then your copy needs some editing or additional work.

-Great content always has the following three elements.
-So review what you’ve written and consider if it is:
+Great content always includes the following three elements.
+So review what you’ve written then consider if it meets these measures of quality:

 How are you doing?